Boxweiler dog — Boxer and Rottweiler mix

 About the Boxweiler

-The Boxweiler is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Boxweiler is manageable for most owners.
+The Boxweiler is a cross between the Boxer and Rottweiler.
+The Boxweiler is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Boxweiler is manageable for most owners.
 Typically standing 21 to 27 inches and weighing 70 to 100 pounds, this breed has a life expectancy of 8 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Boxweiler brings a distinct combination of traits that sets it apart.
 The Boxweiler is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Boxweiler loves being close to its people and forms strong bonds with every member of the household.